biggerpicagency/traditional-boilerplate/README.md

-# SPA Boilerplate: HTML5/Angular/Grunt
+# Traditional Boilerplate: HTML5/Sass/Grunt
-An opinionated starting point for awesome Single Page Applications.
+An opinionated starting point for awesome Multi Page Applications (traditional websites).
 Created and used by the folks at [Bigger Picture](http://www.biggerpicture.agency).

 ## What is this SPA Boilerplate for?
 This SPA Boilerplate is your first step to start building a killer Single Page Application based on Angular.
 It contains necessary build processes, basic styles and files that every website will contain.